 If they are not immediately addressed, these symptoms can worsen and lead to disability, chronic pain, and even death.
 A lawyer in Philadelphia could help someone pursue compensation after suffering a surgical mistake.

-Contact a Philadelphia Surgical Mistake Attorney
+Contact Our Philadelphia Surgical Mistake Attorneys

 We at Lowenthal & Abrams, Injury Attorneys are committed to helping victims of negligent surgeons receive the compensation they deserve.
 Share your story with our Philadelphia surgical mistake lawyers today and learn more about how we may be able to help.